Holocene-Reconstruction/Holocene-code/README.md

  1. Open config_default.py.
  2. Near the top, change the 'data_dir' directory to the location of the unzipped data from section 2.2 above (i.e., the directory which has the models/, proxies/, and results/ subdirectories.)
  3. Save config_default.py and copy it to config.py.
 You can set up new experiments in config.py while keeping the original file for reference.

+If you want to run the experiment shown in Erb et al., in press "Reconstructing Holocene temperatures in time and space using paleoclimate data assimilation," do the steps above using the config_paperexp.py file instead.

 ## 3. Running the code